quartzbio/quartzbio-python/docs-source/source/exporting_data.md

 ## API Endpoints

 Methods do not accept URL parameters or request bodies unless specified.
-Please note that if your EDP endpoint is sponsor.edp.aws.quartz.bio, you would use sponsor.api.edp.aws.quartz.bio.
+Please note that if your EDP endpoint is sponsor-cloud.edp.aws.quartz.bio, you would use sponsor-cloud.api.edp.aws.quartz.bio.

 ## Dataset Exports